fair-acc/gnuradio4/CORE_DEVELOPMENT_GUIDELINE.md

       * Be concise in problem descriptions, avoid unrelated topics, and provide a minimum viable example ([MVP](https://en.wikipedia.org/wiki/Minimum_viable_product))
       * Adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) and be courteous – most GNU Radio helpers are volunteers.
       * Use the [Core Naming Guidelines](CORE_NAMING_GUIDELINE.md)  for easier code readability and problem recognition.
-    * Optionally: take a bit of your time to learn basic C++.
+    * Optionally: take a bit of your time to improve basic C++ or learn modern C++ coding practices.
 It's worth the investment, it's efficient, simpler than before, and fun.
 Recommended resources:
       * Lecture series (choose based on style and preference **!!selection & curation needed!!**):
          * [The Cherno: C++ Course (free)](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb)
          * [Codedamn: From Novice to Expert: Mastering C++ Programming (free)](https://codedamn.com/learn/cpp-language)